silefort/docker_salt/README.md

 # docker_salt

-This starter kit build and run a docker container and exec salt-call within it In the example provided the salt job will install and run nginx within the container
+This starter kit builds and runs a docker container and exec salt-call within it In the example provided the salt job will install and run nginx within the container

 ## Prepare